 He may perform specific tests by placing your arm in different positions to reproduce your symptoms.
 Your doctor may also examine your neck and head to make sure that your pain is not coming from a "pinched nerve".
 The results of these tests will help your doctor decide if additional testing or imaging of your shoulder is necessary.

-Repair options: There are several different types of SLAP tears.
-Your surgeon will determine how best to repair your SLAP injury once he or she sees it fully during arthroscopic surgery.
+There are several different types of SLAP tears.
+Dr van den Berg will determine how best to repair your SLAP injury once he or she sees it fully during arthroscopic surgery.
 This may require simply removing the torn part of the labrum, or reattaching the torn part using stitches.
-Some SLAP injuries require cutting the biceps tendon attachment.
+Some SLAP injuries and tears require cutting the biceps tendon attachment.
 Your surgeon will decide the best repair option based upon the type of tear you have, as well as your age, activity level, and the presence of any other injuries seen during the surgery.

 Complications from shoulder arthroscopy are very rare.
 As with any surgery, however, there are some risks.
 These are usually minor and treatable.
 Potential problems with arthroscopy include infection, excessive bleeding, blood clots, shoulder stiffness, and damage to blood vessels or nerves.
 Dr van den Berg will discuss the possible complications with you before your operation.

-Rehabilitation: At first, the repair needs to be protected while the labrum heals.
+At first, the repair needs to be protected while the Superior Labrum Anterior and Posterior heals.
 To keep your arm from moving, you will most likely use a sling for 4-6 weeks after surgery.
 How long you require a sling depends upon the severity of your injury.

-Your doctor will discuss with you when it is safe to return to sports activity.
+Your orthopaedic surgeon will discuss with you when it is safe to return to sports activity.
 In general, throwing athletes can return to early interval throwing 3 to 4 months after surgery.